 It turns out that Predictive Analytics is about Business Transformation.
 But in order for this Business Transformation to take place, you have to take into account the organizational contexts in the following ways:

 - Strategic Perspectives: Not all organizations are the same and thus what works in one organization might not work in yours.
-Based on the knowledge of your organization’s maturity, you have to decide if Predictive Analytics is going to be a top down, bottom up, cross functional or a hybrid approach.
-Additionally, take into account what should be measured and for how long but be flexible in understanding that insights might be gained from data that might initially seem unrelated.
+Based on the knowledge of your organization’s maturity, you have to decide if Predictive Analytics is going to be a top-down, bottom-up, cross-functional or a hybrid approach.
+Additionally, take into account what should be measured and for how long but be flexible in understanding those insights might be gained from data that might initially seem unrelated.

 Now that you understand the different organizational perspectives, it is time to ask the following:

 |Who uses Predictive Analytics to make decisions?||Who should use Predictive Analytics to make decisions?|

 |What happens to decisions when Predictive Analytics is used?||What would happen to decisions if Predictive Analytics will be used?|

 |Where does the data for Predictive Analytics come from?||Where should the data for Predictive Analytics come from?|

 |When is Predictive Analytics relevant?||When should Predictive Analytics be relevant?|

 |Why Predictive Analytics is being used?||Why Predictive Analytics should be used?|